Unnon97/Object3DPose/README.md

 # Object Pose Estimation Project

-This project contains scripts that utilise RGB-D input obtained from an Intel Realsense D405 camera on the robot end effector and provides the object (here object layed just before taking the photo) pose: position and orientation.
+This project contains scripts that utilise RGB-D input obtained from an Intel Realsense D405 camera on the robot end effector and provide the object pose: position and orientation (here object put around the center of the images).